qmk/qmk_firmware/docs/newbs_building_firmware.md

 ## Create a New Keymap

-To create your own keymap you'll want to create a copy of the `default` keymap.
-If you configured your build environment in the last step you can do that easily with the QMK CLI:
+To create your own keymap, you'll want to create a copy of the `default` keymap.
+If you configured your build environment in the last step, you can do that easily with the QMK CLI:

 ```sh
 qmk new-keymap
 ```

-If you did not configure your environment, or you have multiple keyboards, you can specify a keyboard name:
+If you did not configure your environment or you have multiple keyboards, you can specify a keyboard name:

 ```sh
 qmk new-keymap -kb <keyboard_name>